SherG/cool-iron/blog/pull-requests.md

 #### I'm a newbie: how do I find ideas for pull requests?

 On a repository page, go to the "Issues" tab, then click "Labels."
 Click on "good first issue" (described as "good for newcomers.")
-Try choosing an active repository of a popular, but simple template, built with a static site generator you're familiar with, such as Hugo, Jekyll, or Eleventy.
-You're most likely to find ideas in templates that you actively use.
+Try choosing an active repository of a popular, but simple theme, built with a static site generator you're familiar with, such as Hugo, Jekyll, or Eleventy.
+You're most likely to find pull request ideas in themes that you actively use.

 ### More tutorials